atiqur75/netflix-data-analysis---visualization/README.md

 This repository contains Netflix dataset analysis and powerful insights of this data along with visualizations of Pie Chart, Bar Chart and Geomap.

-Language: Python
+Language: Python.
-Libraries: Pandas, Matplotlib, Numpy, Plotly, Seaborn
+Libraries: Pandas, Matplotlib, Numpy, Plotly, Seaborn.

+Use Jupyter/Kaggle Notebook to get better experience with this codes.